 Students are taught Spanish beginning in fifth and continues throughout all grades.

 Students adhere to a formal dress code.

 Music & sports

 Extensive music and band programs are open to all students, and include a competitive marching band and jazz ensemble.
-In addition, CSAT is one of only three state charter schools that compete in varsity sports (in Section VI's Niagara-Orleans League).
+In addition, CSAT is the only charter schools that competes in Section VI's Niagara Frontier League.

 Computers & technology